RittgerLabGroup/SPIRES_2025_0_1/README.md

 3) Update the multi-variable mosaics for the new period

-   Turn off Step3 processing, and use runSnowTodayStep2.sh for this.
+   Turn off Step3 processing, and use runSnowTodayStep2.sh for this

-4) Update the long-term statistics for 2000-current year
+4) Update the long-term statistics for 2001-current year

-   see runSnowTodayStep3Historical.sh
+   See runSnowTodayStep3Historical.sh.
+   In Oct 2021, 2 hours was enough for array 10 and 12, but array 11
+   timed out.
+4 hours was enough?

 5) re-start the daily pipeline